Go to main content

 Participants in the SURMOUNT-5 trial had a body mass index (BMI) of 30 or more, or a BMI of 27 or more if they had been previously diagnosed with at least one weight-related condition (high blood pressure, high cholesterol, obstructive sleep apnea, or heart disease).
 Participants did not have diabetes and also had to have at least one unsuccessful effort to lose weight by dieting prior to the trial.

-At 72 weeks, tirzepatide outperformed semaglutide, with participants on tirzepatide achieving 47% more relative weight loss compared to those taking semaglutide.
-In addition, 31.6% of participants on tirzepatide lost at least 25% of their body weight, compared to 16.1% of those on semaglutide.
-Full results of the trial are not yet available, but are expected to be published sometime in 2025.
+At 72 weeks, Zepbound outperformed Wegovy, with participants on Zepbound achieving 47% more relative weight loss compared to those taking Wegovy.
+In addition, 31.6% of participants on Zepbound lost at least 25% of their body weight, compared to 16.1% of those on Wegovy.
+Those taking Zepbound also saw a waist size reduction of 7.1 inches compared to 5.2 inches with Wegovy.

-The most commonly reported side effects for both tirzepatide and semaglutide were gastrointestinal-related and generally mild to moderate in severity.
+Both groups received the highest approved doses alongside counseling on nutrition and exercise.
+The most commonly reported side effects for both medications were gastrointestinal-related and generally mild to moderate in severity.
+The discontinuation rates were slightly lower for Zepbound (6%) than for Wegovy (8%).

 Tirzepatide vs. semaglutide